MrRutledge/MrRutledgeHub/content/post/Python_Testing_Series/index.md

 """Addition function"""
         return  a + b
 ```
- Lest take the function above as our example, it just sums the given variable if we want to test this using the standard testing library we need to create another file, this is where the name convention comes in handy.
-If we want the Testing library Unittest to see our test module we have to give it a particular name.
-In this case it will be _test_calc.py_.
-While in the _test_calc.py_ module write the following code:
+ Lets take the code above as an example, the function just sums the given variable.
+If we want to test this using the standard testing library we need to create another file, this is where the name convention comes in handy.
+If we want the testing library **Unittest** to see our test module we have to give it a particular name.
+In our case it will be _test_calc.py.
+While in the _test_calc.py module write the following code:
 ```Python
 #test_calc.py module